The Christchurch District Plan enables the intensification of housing in some residential areas.

 Please note that the fee for discharging an encumbrance does not include your own solicitor's fees.
 The preparation of the discharge document is done in consultation with your solicitor, as it is a legal document.

-In the Residential Medium Density zone, an elderly person’s housing unit that existed on 6 December 2013 can be converted into a residential unit that can be occupied by anyone, as long as:
+In the Medium Density Residential zone (MRZ) and the Residential Medium Density zone (RMD), an older person's housing unit or an elderly person's housing unit can be converted into a residential unit that can be occupied by anyone, if certain requirements are met.

 Please note that the fee for discharging an encumbrance does not include your own solicitor's fees.
 The preparation of the discharge document is done in consultation with your solicitor, as it is a legal document.